 Does your content sit behind a paywall?
 That’s cool, you’re already used to forgoing search traffic anyway.
 But if you decide that you want to drip out tips on social media with links back to some kind of access challenge page, just be clear on that strategy out of the gate.
 Better yet, use a metered paywall, and allow users to view a few articles of content before hitting an access-challenge page.

 7. Integrate social media into your advertising packages.

-Another use for social media is advertising.
-Publishers are beginning to include sets of social media posts, or co-sponsored posts as a part of their ad packages.
+Another use of social media is advertising.
+Publishers are beginning to include sets of social media posts or co-sponsored posts as a part of their ad packages.
 If you decide to do this, remember that advertorial guidelines still apply and you must add #ad or #sponsored to your post or make it abundantly obvious that the post was paid for.